MisterSzled/Poly-Strat-Defi-Futures/README.md

 - useLimitOrders
     - If checked the account will set and manage limit orders at position inception

-- gmxLimitAdjustment
-    - If useLimitOrders is true this factor will tighten the calculated targets to account for delay in order filling.
-E.g.: 0.99

 - swingHighLowLookbackLength
     - This determines the number of candles back to be checked when calculating current highs and lows for TP/SL target calculation